Brady outduels Heinicke, leads Buccaneers past Washington

 Heinicke made things interesting in the third, most notably scrambling for an 8-yard TD by diving at the pylon in the corner of the end zone.
 The play even got the attention of reigning Super Bowl champion Patrick Mahomes, who tweeted, “Bro what!?!?!”

-The series after Heinicke banged up his left shoulder, Brady engineered a 69-yard scoring drive capped by a 3-yard Leonard Fournette TD run.
-That made it 28-16, which was enough to withstand Heinicke’s attempt to be the unlikely hero.
+The 27-year-old banged up his left shoulder and didn’t look the same on the next drive.
+While Heinicke was getting looked at, Brady engineered a 69-yard scoring drive capped by a 3-yard TD run by Fournette, which made it 28-16 and was enough to withstand Heinicke’s attempt to be the unlikely hero.

+“He made the throws that he needed to make,” Washington cornerback Kendall Fuller said of Brady.

 HEINICKE WHO?